If you haven't done so yet today, please recite the

 Here it is again, in a timetable.
 First, when there is a Holy Temple:

-Afternoon of the 14th: Attend to the lamb at the Holy Temple for Sacrificing etc. The Kohen-priests did the actual work, of course.
+Afternoon of the 14th: Attend to the Pesach Goat at the Holy Temple for Sacrificing.
+The Kohen-priests did the actual work, of course.

-Late afternoon: Roast lamb as the Torah commands.
+Late afternoon: Roast the Pesach Goat as the Torah commands.
 Bake Matzos.

 Cook other foods for Seder.